alivx/Ansible-AWS/README.md

-# Ansible-AWS
-AWS VPC with ssh nat using Ansible

 In this repo, you will find out how to create production secure AWS VPC using ansible.

 This VPC will include: